oscarhealth/covid19-testing/README.md

 # COVID-19 Testing Site Finder with Risk Assessment

+## What we built
+A static site for users to take a COVID-19 risk assessment or search for testing site locations.
+Key components of the site include:
+- A COVID-19 risk assessment
+- A simple ETL for ingesting testing site data from a `.csv` file
+- A user experience to search for testing sites by location (including a map view) and view testing site-specific detail
+- A recommendation engine to recommend testing window slots at each testing site
+- A confirmation page to surface any critical information to prepare the user for testing

 ## Getting Started

 * Install [Node.js](https://nodejs.org/en/) >= 8.9.4 and npm >= 5.6.0